Can You Weld Galvanized Steel? Best Beginner’s Guide

 Welding galvanized steel is hard because the coating creates defects by destabilizing the arc, restricting the puddle’s flow, and acting as a pollutant.
 The worse defects are zinc cracking, low penetration, and lack of fusion.
 The most frequent spatter and porosity.

-The extent of welding defects depends on the coating’s thickness.
+The extent of defects depends on the coating’s thickness.
 The thicker the metal, the thicker the coating.

-Also, each galvanization method creates coatings with different thicknesses:
+Furthermore, each galvanization method creates coatings with different thicknesses:

 - Thermal sprayed, and hot-dipped steels have the thickest coatings.